bmanders716/bmanders716.github.io/cookbook.md

 Custard Cream.

-_Ingredients_--Ω pint of double cream.
+_Ingredients_--Ì†∞int of double cream.
                3 tablespoonfuls of castor sugar.
-               1†oz. of amber gelatine, or less than Ω of the opaque.
+               1‡Ø∫. of amber gelatine, or less than Ì†Øf the opaque.
                1 whole egg.
                3 yolks.
-               Ω pint of hot milk.
+               Ì†∞int of hot milk.
                A few drops of vanilla or other essence.

 _Method._--Put the gelatine to soak in a little milk.